-Source: Fairy rings are a bit of a mystery.
-Some say they start with the spore of a mushroom.
-But mushrooms are the fruit of thread-like mycelia, which spreads underground and can become massive.
-Mycelia is like a plant (the vegetative part,) and mushrooms are like the fruit of the plant, usually visible only under certain weather conditions.
+Some say they start with the spore of a mushroom, but mushrooms are the fruit of thread-like mycelia, which spreads underground and can become massive.
+Mycelia is like a plant (the vegetative part) and mushrooms are like the fruit of the plant, usually visible only under certain weather conditions.

 Others say that these rings could begin by joining neighboring oval colonies or genets of these mushrooms.
-A genet is a group of clones—genetically identical plants, fungi or bacteria that originate from a single source vegetatively (not sexually.)
+A genet is a group of clones—genetically identical plants, fungi, or bacteria that originate from a single source vegetatively (not sexually).

 Long-term research in England also reveals that rabbits can play an essential part in sustaining fairy rings, because they eat the grass around it, but not the fungus.
-Their droppings also return nitrogen to the soil, and by the time the fairy ring has grown to about 20 feet, the rabbit droppings restore nitrogen to the inside of the circle, and a 2nd ring begins inside the first.
+Their droppings also return nitrogen to the soil, and by the time the fairy ring has grown to about 20 feet, the rabbit droppings restore nitrogen to the inside of the circle, and a second ring begins inside the first.

-Characteristics: The characteristics of fairy ring are either a necrotic zone (where your grass is declining or dead) or a rapid growth zone (where your grass is more lush and green than the rest of your lawn).
+Characteristics of fairy ring lawn disease are either a necrotic zone (where your grass is declining or dead) or a rapid growth zone (where your grass is more lush and green than the rest of your lawn).

 Fairy Ring Trivia

 One of the largest fairy rings ever found is still located in France.
 It’s about 2,000 feet in diameter and estimated to be 700 years old.

 Few fungi would be referred to as fascinating, but fairy rings have shown up in myths for centuries.
 In fact, it’s mentioned often in European literature in the 13th century.